Yokani/DofusHeroes/README.md

 This is fine for me

 5.2) apply a color filter.
-This step is important, because shown colors are often very different and partly transparent etc. everything just messes with proper recogintion, if not properly preprocessed.
+This step is important, because shown colors are often very different and partly transparent - everything just messes with proper recognition, if not properly preprocessed.
 The ones i useally use are Gray and GrayDiff.
 Simply press the Gray2Two button and the filter will be applied.
 It finds a certain value for the field on the left, which can be adjusted by you if the filter was not applied sucessfully.
 The value corresponds to how harsh the filter is applied (lower values = more harsh).

 <a href="https://ibb.co/St5y04F"><img src="https://i.ibb.co/5rG4vgb/screen10.png" alt="screen10" border="0"></a>